 Legal automation software is a category of software that allows companies to streamline, automate, manage and measure Legal tasks.

-Automation in the legal industry is becoming increasingly common.
+Legal automation software and systems have been becoming increasingly popular in the industry.
 As Legal functions wake up to the fact that they have fallen behind their functional peers in the adoption of Legal automation software and technology, they are anxious to catch up.
 But the tide is turning, Legal functions will increase their expenditure 252% over the next two years – all be it from a low base.

 Excitement about technology-led Legal transformation is coupled with confusion created by limited experience navigating a vendor eco-system, and magnified by a proliferation of vendors and legal automation consultants promising sizzle with limited steak.